Chia-Network/pool-reference/SPECIFICATION.md

 The challenge of the proof of space, computed from the signage point or end of subslot.

 #### payload.proof_of_space.pool_contract_puzzle_hash
 The puzzle hash that is encoded in the plots, equivalent to the `p2_singleton_puzzle_hash`.
-This is the first place that the 7/8 rewards get paid out to in the blockchain, if this proof wins.
+This is the first address that the 7/8 rewards get paid out to in the blockchain, if this proof wins.
 This value can be derived from the `launcher_id`, and must be valid for all partials.